Mitsubishi Colt: Colt Ralliart Version-R

 Mitsubishi released the Colt Ralliart Version-R in Japan on 30 May 2006.
 Its 4G15 engine, with MIVEC variable valve timing and turbocharger, produces 154 PS at 6000 rpm and 210 Nm at 3500 rpm for the manual model, with torque reduced to 180 Nm at 2500 rpm for the CVT model.
 Other key features include a stiffer spot welded chassis, stiffer suspensions, improved exhaust system, improved steering mounting, body kit, 240 km/h speedometer, low profile high-grip 16-inch tires (205/45R16), and Recaro bucket seats borrowed from the Lancer Evolution VIII MR. The rear seats are moulded for two passengers, as opposed to three in the rest of the range.
 Incidentally, this is the same engine used in the 2004 European performance specification Colt (CZ-T), only running slightly increased horsepower figures (torque stayed the same).
 This version is also sold in Australia and New Zealand as the Colt Ralliart, without the 'Version-R' designation.
 The CVT version is officially sold in Singapore and Hong Kong under the same designation as Japan.

-In 2008, the Version R went through a minor facelift with its engine uprated to 163 PS at 6000 rpm and 210 N·m (150 lb·ft) at 3500 rpm for the manual model.
+In 2008, the Version R went through a minor facelift with its engine uprated to 163 PS at 6000 rpm and 210 Nm at 3500 rpm for the manual model.
 The CVT model's output remained as before.
 In Australia and New Zealand the 2008 and onwards models were fitted with lighter rims and chrome headlamps, but the sunglass holder and front Recaro seats were removed and replaced with standard sports seats to reflect a reduced retail price.

 Also in 2008, a limited version called Colt Ralliart Version-R Special was launched in the Japanese market for a limited number of 300 units.
 The difference from the usual version is further stiffer continuous seam-welded chassis and a Ralliart muffler.
 Another 200 units of Version-R Special were launched in 2010.

 In Switzerland, presents itself as a sporty top model from 2008 - apart from the former Colt CZT with turbocharged 150 hp - the CZT Ralliart high performance version with 180 hp at 6000 rpm and 245 Nm at 3500 rpm.
 The extensive modifications include a lowered ride height, a reinforcement of the rear axle, and a tighter coordination of shock absorbers and springs.
 Special front and rear spoilers and side skirts provide the appropriate visual appearance.